cryptii/cryptii/.github/ISSUE_TEMPLATE/Question.md

 <!--
 1. Make sure your question hasn't been asked before.
-2. Please only ask questions that are relevant to this specific project.
+2. Please only ask questions that are related to this project.
 3. Don't give away secrets, your issue will be public.
 -->